 Fax: (202) 727-6076

-Please call or email your preferred research day(s) with the specific research you propose to undertake.
-Researchers must be scheduled and confirmed ahead of time by an archivist prior to the day of research.
+Please email email@example.com to make an appointment.
+In your email, describe the specific research you propose to undertake.
+Researchers must be scheduled ahead of time.

 The genealogy records collection in the DC Archives includes: